kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Linear_algebra.md

     NOT REVIEWED
  -->

-<h1 align="center"> Linear Algebra </h1>
+<h1 align="center" style="color: orange"> Linear Algebra </h1>

 Linear algebra is the branch of mathematics that deals with linear equations and their representations in vector spaces through matrices.
 It is a fundamental part of machine learning, deep learning, data science, and artificial intelligence.
+Here we would cover linear algebra from a machine learning perspective.

 ## Points/Vectors